l-gorman/legume-choice-docs/source/focus-group.md

-# Focus group header
+# Running a Focus Group

-Some information about the focus group
+Information on how to run a legume CHOICE focus group.